-- h.
-Unique Identifier Required.
-Entering a Unique Identifier in the Set Unique Identifier utility shall be the team's first action when opening an image after clicking the CyberPatriot Competitor's Agreement.
-The Unique Identifier used must be the one provided to a team on the Coach's Dashboard and shall be validated with the scoring server.
-The Unique Identifier is a 12-digit alphanumeric hash and is not the Team Number (i.e., not 12-XXXX).
-Unique Identifiers will not be part of competition emails to teams but will be found on the Coach's Dashboard at www.uscyberpatriot.org. - i.
-The Coach is responsible for checking his or her team's tier at the beginning of each round to ensure that their team is using the correct images and completing the appropriate competition tasks. - 4003.
+4004.
 REGISTERED COMPETITORS.
-Only the Competitors REGISTERED with a team shall compete with that team. - 1.
-Only Teams that have been verified by their verification official and approved by the CyberPatriot Program Office are eligible to compete.
+Only the competitors REGISTERED with a team shall compete with that team.

+- 1. Only teams that have been verified by their verification official and approved by the CyberPatriot Program Office are eligible to compete.
 Coaches who have not been verified and approved will not receive competition-related emails. - 2.
-No fewer than two and no more than five Competitors may compete at a time. - 3.
-A team's other registered Competitor may be substituted for any of the two to five competing Competitors at the Coach's discretion.
-Once a substitution is made, the Competitor that has been removed from the competition may not return in that round.
-See Paragraph 4004 for rules concerning team members who are not competing. - 4.
-Teams that do not have all of their Competitors registered by the deadline will not receive competition-related emails for subsequent competition rounds. - 4004.
+No fewer than two and no more than five competitors may compete at a time. - 3.
+A team's sixth registered competitor may be substituted for any of the two to five competing competitors at the coach's discretion.
+Once a substitution is made, the competitor that has been removed from the competition may not return in that round.
+See Paragraph 4005 for rules concerning team members who are not competing. - 4.
+Teams that do not have all of their competitors registered by the deadline will not receive competition-related emails for subsequent competition rounds. - 4005.
 NO OUTSIDE ASSISTANCE.
-Competitors are responsible for their team's performance during the competition and may not receive or request assistance outside of their team's Competitors.
-Once a competition period begins, Coaches, Mentors, Team Assistants, Competitors on other teams, and other non-team members shall not coach, assist, collaborate, or advise Competitors until the completion of the competition period.
+Competitors are responsible for their team's performance during the competition and may not receive or request assistance outside of their team's competitors.
+Once a competition period begins, coaches, mentors, team assistants, competitors on other teams, and other non-team members shall not coach, assist, collaborate, or advise competitors until the completion of the competition period. - 1.
 Competitors on a team who are not competing (e.g., sixth member of a team, substitute, alternate) may observe the competition.
-They shall not advise or assist the team or be advised on the competition by Coaches, Mentors, or non-team members until the competition period has ended.
+They shall not advise or assist the team or be advised on the competition by coaches, mentors, or non-team members until the competition period has ended.

-Outside assistance includes direct and indirect advice, suggestions, hands-on assistance, and electronic communication such as email, blogs, forums, Yahoo Answers, questions and answers websites, and other social media.
+- 2. Outside assistance includes direct and indirect advice, suggestions, hands-on assistance, and electronic communication such as email, blogs, forums, Yahoo Answers, questions and answers websites, and other social media.
 That is, questions may not be posted to any website.
-However, pre-existing answers to questions may be queried to address issues encountered during the competition.
-Coaches, Mentors, and Team Assistants may only assist teams with:

-- 1. Administrative issues before the image is opened. - 2.
-Entering the Unique Identifier and Cisco Networking Challenge login credentials. - 3.
-Timekeeping. - 4.
-Local area network outages and other connectivity issues that occur outside the competition image. - 5.
-Issues with the host system unrelated to the competition image itself. - 6.
-Dangerous or threatening situations that require adult intervention. - 7.
+However, answers to questions may be queried to address issues encountered during the competition.
+Coaches, mentors, and team assistants may only assist teams with: - a.
+Administrative issues before the image is opened. - b.
+Entering the Unique Identifier and Cisco Networking Challenge login credentials. - c.
+Timekeeping. - d.
+Local area network outages and other connectivity issues that occur outside the competition image. - e.
+Issues with the host system unrelated to the competition image itself. - f.
+Dangerous or threatening situations that require adult intervention. - g.
 Maintaining the team's saved scoring data at the end of the competition period.

-4005.
+4006.
 SHARING AND ACCESSING OF COMPETITION IMAGES, SOFTWARE, DOCUMENTATION, AND INFORMATION.
 Coaches are entrusted with competition round images, documents, and software and should treat them as examination material.
-Coaches shall control images, passwords, and other competition information so that Competitors and others may use them only in the team's competition space or competition area.
-Competitors shall share images and other information only with their team and only in their team space to avoid giving a competitive advantage to other teams.
-Furthermore, participants shall:
+Therefore, coaches shall control images, passwords, and other competition information so that competitors and others may use them only in the team's competition space or competition area.